deebajee2009/deebajee2009/README.md

  Hi there 👋
 - 🔭 👶 I am currently working on exploring React and Django 🚀 👩🏻‍🚀
-- 🌱 👷🏻  My Primary Major was Petroleum Engineering.
+- 🌱 👷🏻  My Primary Major was trol Engineering.
-- 👯 🎓 I was graduated from AMIRKABIR UNIVERSITY of TECHNOLOGY (AUT)

 - 🤔 🤝 looking to collaborate in new projects...🤏
 -